Golp-Voxel/Tango-Newport_SMC100/README.md

 # Newport SMC100 Motor Controller - Tango Device Server

-This repository contains the driver for controlling a Standa 8SMC5-USB Controller with the Tango Control.
+This repository contains the driver for controlling a  Newport SMC100 Controller with the Tango Control.
 After cloning this repository with the following command

 ```
 git clone https://github.com/Golp-Voxel/Tango-Newport_SMC100.git